Blog

 Bone Morphogenic Protein as an Indicator of Bone and Muscle Aging.
 One prime example pertains to age-related elevations of bone morphogenic protein (BMP).
 When BMP levels are moderate, it helps to stimulate optimal bone mineral balance and muscle growth.
 When too high or low, BMP can cause the opposite problem, promoting bone resorption[7], mineral density loss, suppressed regeneration, and muscle atrophy[8].
 These are commonly seen in aged individuals with osteoporosis, sarcopenia, and osteoarthritis.
 In turn, muscle atrophy contributes towards weakening the bones due to a lower expression of signals that would keep bone density in balance.

 Activity as the Most Potent Musculoskeletal Hormone Stabilizer.
 Exercise has been shown to regulate BMP levels, simultaneously increasing the growth of bone and muscle, as well as promoting tissue regeneration and reductions in senescent cells.
-To ensure that both bones and muscles remain in good shape, it is vital to keep up one’s exercise routine throughout one’s life.
+To ensure that bones and muscles remain in good shape, it is vital to keep up one’s exercise routine throughout one’s life.

 Muscle Loss and Maintenance Throughout the Lifespan